$444,471Average Value$248Average Price per Sq Ft68Homes For Sale

 Coarsegold Historic Village is a community gathering place

 The heart of Coarsegold, known as Coarsegold Historic Village, hosts several events each year.
 “From all kinds of craft fairs to the Tarantula Festival,” Pride says.
 The Tarantula Awareness Festival comes around on the last Saturday of October and recognizes the time of year when the spiders come out into the open to mate.
 The event includes bubble gum blowing and pizza eating contests, a pumpkin pie bake-off, a trick-or-treat parade, and a tarantula derby race.
-The Coarsegold Peddlers Market takes over the historic village during the Memorial Day and Labor Day weekends, full of vendors selling crafts and antiques.
+The Coarsegold Peddlers' Popup Market takes over the historic village during the Memorial Day and Labor Day weekends, full of vendors selling crafts and antiques.
 There’s also a Christmas Tree Lighting and Chili Cook-Off in December.
-Another tradition is the Fourth of July fireworks show at Bass Lake.
+Another tradition is Light Up The Sky at Bass Lake, a Fourth of July celebration featuring a boat parade and fireworks.
 “That is the busiest time of the year in these mountains, with the fireworks over Bass Lake,” Pride says.

 Eclectic shopping is available in the Coarsegold Historic Village